Keeganw3/Pianos-R-Us/README.md

 </details>

 ## Entity Relationship Diagrams
-* The ER diagram shows the logic between the post and comments model with the author having a fixed ID that is used between the two.
-The relationship between the comments and the author is a many-to-many relationship at both ends.
+* The ER diagram shows the logic between the all class models present in this e-commerce application.

-* The relationship between the author and the posts and the posts and comments is a one-to-many relationship.

-* The likes, created_on, and updated_on variables are data that wasn't used in the end.

 <details>
 <summary>Entity Relationship Diagram for all Class Models</summary>